cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 models); and controls various operational aspects of the NDT, including topology management, model management and security management.

-The “real network” – the physical counter-part of the NDT - can be a mobile access network, a transport network, a mobile core, a backbone, etc. The real network can also be a data center network, a campus enterprise network, an industrial Internet of Things, etc.
+The "real network" – the physical counter-part of an NDT - can be a mobile access network, a transport network, a mobile core, a backbone, etc. The real network can also be a data center network, a campus enterprise network, an industrial Internet of Things, etc.
 The real network can span across a single network administrative domain or multiple network administrative domains.